SiliconLabs/gecko_sdk/protocol/z-wave/important_changes.md

 Note that `ZAF_Transmit()` does not set `S2_TXOPTION_VERIFY_DELIVERY` by default, as it was with `Transport_SendRequestEP()`.
 This flag can be set in `ZAF_Transmit()`, by enabling it in `TransmitSecurityOptions`.
-It is not recommended to use this API directly.
-Applications should use the ZAF Transport Queue to ensure that only one frame is sent from the application to the protocol at one time.
+It is not recommended to use this API directly, applications should use the ZAF Transport Queue to ensure that only one frame is sent from the application to the protocol at one time.

-### ZAF_Transmit Migrated to zaf_transport_tx
+### ZAF_Transmit migrated to zaf_transport_tx
 In order to ensure a single entry point for frames from the application to the protocol, ZAF_Transmit is not being called directly by Command Classes.

 ## ZAF Transport Queue
-This module implements a transport queue in the ZAF layer.
+This module implements a transport queue in the application level.
 This queue ensures that there is only a single entry point for a frame from the application.
-This adds a new feature to the applications, the ability to "send and forget", which means the user only has to send to the queue, and the rest of the process is taken care of, such as Send Central Scene Notification and Send Basic Set in sequence.
-The queue size is configurable and it can bet set by `ZAF_TRANSPORT_CONFIG_QUEUE_SIZE`.
-The default is 2.
+This adds a new feature to applications, the ability to "send and forget", which means the user only has to send to the queue, and the rest of the process is taken care of. i.e. Send Central Scene Notification and Send Basic Set in sequence.
+The queue size is configurable and it can bet set by `ZAF_TRANSPORT_CONFIG_QUEUE_SIZE`, the default is 2.

 ## ZAF TX Mutex Removed
 This module was used to ensure that a shared buffer frame was only used by one module at the same time.
 It was very relevant for 500 series to reduce the RAM usage as no stack was available for the tasks, however it became irrelevant for 700 series and forward.
 This module was only being used by the ZW Transport Multicast module at this point.
 The buffer was moved to the module itself and the TX Mutex module was removed, therefore the `ZAF_tx_mutex.h` no longer exists.

 ## Merge agi.c/h into CC_AssociationGroupInfo.c/h
 The agi.c/h module does not exist anymore as the contents of the files have been merged into CC_AssociationGroupInfo.
 This should reduce some complexity since data does not have to be passed between the different modules, and should reduce flash and ram consumption.

-## ZAF Event Helper Module Removed
+## ZAF Event Helper module removed
-This module was only used by the event distributor SoC to enqueue events into the application event queue.
-Therefore this functionality was moved into the event distributor SoC.
+This modules was only used by the event distributor soc to enqueue events into the application event queue therefore this functionality was moved into the event distributor soc.

 The interface changes are listed below: